March 30, 2022

 => {:public_key=>"test_public", :private_key=>"test_private"}

-From there you can build a small chain to dig through fairly easily.
-Say I wanted to only display the private stripe key.
+From there, you can build a small chain to dig through reasonably easily.
+Say I wanted only to display the private stripe key.
 That looks like the following:

 rails console